Probing Strange Dark Matter through $f$-mode Oscillations of Neutron Stars with Hyperons and Quark Matter: Introduction

 \section{Introduction}

 {Neutron stars (NSs), thanks to their high density and extreme gravitational potential, are one of the promising astrophysical laboratories for probing the nature of dark matter (DM) \cite{Baryakhtar:2022hbu,Bramante:2023djs,Grippa:2024ach}.
 NSs can accumulate DM through various mechanisms, including accretion in different stages of the NS life or production scenarios \cite{Ellis:2018bkr,Nelson:2018xtr,Ivanytskyi:2019wxd}.

-The presence of DM in the NS can alter the mass-radius profile, tidal deformability, and oscillation modes, offering indirect probes of DM properties through gravitational and electromagnetic observations \cite{Karkevandi:2021ygv,Shakeri:2022dwg,Thakur:2023aqm,Thakur:2024btu,Shahrbaf:2024gdm,Thakur:2025zhi}.} Moreover, DM can influence the thermal evolution of both cold NS \cite{Sedrakian:2015krq,Avila:2023rzj} and proto-NS \cite{Issifu:2024htq}, and it can impact rotational dynamics, particularly in rapidly rotating stars \cite{Konstantinou:2024ynd,Shawqi:2025cca}.
+The presence of DM in the NS can alter the mass-radius profile, tidal deformability, and oscillation modes, offering indirect probes of DM properties through gravitational and electromagnetic observations \cite{Karkevandi:2021ygv,Shakeri:2022dwg,Thakur:2023aqm,Thakur:2024btu,Shahrbaf:2024gdm,Thakur:2025zhi}.} Moreover, DM can influence the thermal evolution of both cold NS \cite{Sedrakian:2015krq,Avila:2023rzj} and proto-NS \cite{Issifu:2024htq}, and it can impact rotational dynamics, particularly in rapidly rotating stars \cite{Konstantinou:2024ynd,Shawqi:2025cca,Issifu:2025gsq}.
 In binary neutron star (BNS) mergers, a DM component can imprint the gravitational wave (GW) signal during the inspiral phase and shift characteristic post-merger spectral peaks \cite{Giangrandi:2025rko}.
 Together, these effects could offer explanations for certain astrophysical observations that deviate from predictions based on standard NS models.